 In addition to the written assessment, you will have a one-to-one 10 to 15 minute oral examination, also called a viva voce or just viva.
 This will be carried out by one of AMTRA’s Assessors.

-If your viva is carried out online via Zoom, further instructions about that will be provided by AMTRA.
-Please ensure that you have read and understood these.
+Your viva will be carried out online through Zoom – see the guidance in the “Managing your viva online through Zoom” section.
+Please ensure that you have read and understood these notes.
 It is your responsibility to ensure that you have suitable equipment, have installed the software, and are able to use it, and that you have access to a quiet room where you are alone.

-The viva exam is an additional check by AMTRA to go with the written exams, to give AMTRA additional confidence that you are fit to be included on the list of AMTRA RAMAs.
+The viva exam is an additional check by AMTRA to go with the written assessments, to give AMTRA additional confidence that you are fit to be included on the Register of AMTRA RAMAs (SQPs).